jsonslim/Platformio-setup-ESP32-S3-camera-R8F16/README.md

-# Platformio-setups-for-different-ESP32-boards
+# Platformio set up project for this ESP32 board

-The minimal working Platformio project for starting your project quickly with this ESP32-S3 n16r8 board from Aliexpress.
+The minimal working Platformio project for starting your project quickly with ESP32-S3 n16r8 board from Aliexpress.

 ![The board](https://github.com/jsonslim/Platformio-setup-ESP32-S3-camera-R8F16/blob/main/img/2.png?raw=true)

-You can use this project to check if the external RAM and FLASH work correctly.
+The code checks if the external RAM and FLASH work correctly.